avatar-kaleb/kalebmckelvey-site/blog/our-new-york-adventure-begins-reflecting-on-the-last-4-years-in-milwaukee.md

 ## 3. Life-long learning through uncomfortable opportunities

-I was once asked "What has been your biggest challenge in your life" in an interview.
+I was once asked "What has been the biggest challenge in your life" in an interview.

-I responded easily: "Moving away from my family, my friends, my life in the valley to take on a new city as a country boy that had -20 degree wind chills at GE."
+I responded easily: "Moving away from my family, my friends, my life in the valley to take on a new city as a country boy that had -20-degree wind chills at GE."

 Then he asked, "What has been your biggest accomplishment so far?"

-I thought for a second...hmm..."Moving away from my family, my friends, my life in the valley to take on a new city as a country boy that had -20 degree wind chills at GE."
+I thought for a second...hmm..."Moving away from my family, my friends, my life in the valley to take on a new city as a country boy that had -20-degree wind chills at GE."

 He laughed: "You would be absolutely stunned how many times that happens when I ask these two questions, usually someone's biggest challenge leads to their biggest accomplishment."